De-Pattern/Nebulae-Granular_Looper_Pedal/README.md

 | **SHIFT + POT1** | LFO 1 RATE |
 | **SHIFT + POT6** | LFO 1 DEPTH (0 = off, output is bit-identical to no LFO) |

+Blend was briefly a second destination for LFO 1, on SHIFT+POT2 in v1.29 to v1.31.
+It came out with v1.32: modulating Blend without also modulating Size never sounded right, and the knob was better spent on DUB LVL.
+Blend returns as a destination in build 2's LFO layer, where both LFOs reach every destination with independent depth.

 ---

 ## LFO 2, global